-Xylome has filed its first patent on radically new technology to make a palm oil substitute:
+Xylome files patent on radically new technology to make a palm oil substitute:

 - Assignors: Thomas W. Jeffries, Christopher H. Calvey and David Z. Mokry

 - Assignee: Xylome Corporation, Madison,WI